madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 * **Clinical staff:** oncologists, nurses, lab techs, MAs
 * **Support staff:** admins, schedulers, front desk, phone teams

 No matter the role, the reality was the same: they’re busy.
 Seeing dozens of patients a day means they don’t have time for cluttered systems or sluggish workflows.
-Every design decision had to ensure information stayed accessible, processes stayed fast, and the system worked with them – not against them.
+Every design decision had to ensure information stayed accessible and the system didn't slow clinicians down.

 ## Research